Zren/ResizeYoutubePlayerToWindowSize/description.md

 https://github.com/Zren/ResizeYoutubePlayerToWindowSize/blob/master/changelog.md

+## 104 - June 27, 2017

+* Don't start another fix loop when one is in progress.

 ## 103 - June 27, 2017

 * Reattempt fix 10 more times on page load (shit solution but it works).